nandathareq/wiki-ai/README.md

-Here’s a professional **README.md** you can use for your project:

----

 # 📚 Wikipedia Article Discussor

 An interactive **Streamlit web app** that lets you **search, scrape, and discuss Wikipedia articles** using an LLM (via LangChain + Ollama).